jinhangjiang/My-CV/index.md

 __Arizona State University,  Tempe (AZ)__

 - Master of Science in Business Analytics
-- Applied project: “Investigating Influencer Endorsements for Adidas: A Data-Driven Exploration.”
+- Applied Project: “Investigating Influencer Endorsements for Adidas: A Data-Driven Exploration”

 `2015.08 - 2020.07`
 __University of Kansas, Lawrence (KS)__

 - Bachelor of Science in Business Analytics
-- Capstone project: “Exploratory Data Analysis and Predictive Analysis with IMDb Data.”
+- Capstone Project: “Exploratory Data Analysis and Predictive Analysis with IMDb Data”

 ## Research Experience